-The first stage of the program addresses employment and vocational training.
-Participants were assisted by being placed in jobs that matched their skillsets and also provided debt relief, loans, and counselling to individuals and groups on life skills, financial literacy, CV writing and interview skills.
+The first stage of the program is the Vocational Placement Strategy (VPS).
+It addresses employment and vocational training.
+Participants were assisted by being placed in jobs that matched their skillsets.
+Individuals were also provided debt relief, loans, and counselling and groups were taught life skills, financial literacy, CV writing and interview skills.

 The second stage of SRIRI establishes Self Help Groups (SHG).
 These provide training and support in financial concepts.
-Resettlement sites are also linked to economic institutions that encourage participants to begin saving for their futures.
+Resettlement sites are also linked to economic institutions that encourage participants to begin saving for the future.

 The overarching goal of SRIRI is to provide displaced community members with all the important tools so they can live sustainably and have improved livelihoods in their new communities.